-Customer Insights – MT in Action
+Customer Insights – Machine Translation in Action

 If you read our last blog post, then you’ll know all about the trials and tribulations of using unedited machine output.
-In this article, we’ll show you how you can leverage MT to your advantage.
+In this article, we’ll show you how you can leverage machine translation (MT) to your advantage.
 We asked two of our major clients – a pioneering company specialized in talent management software and a world leader in contact center solutions – about how they make the most of MT to boost cost efficiency while still producing high-quality content.

 What challenges do companies face in localizing their content today?

 In the era of big data, many companies are struggling to handle massive content volumes.
 This problem is exacerbated when this material needs to be localized.
 When it comes to our contact center solution provider, international users want its online software documentation to be made available in their mother tongue.
 But this presents the company with a dilemma – in dealing with this higher demand for localization, it has to ensure that costs don’t skyrocket or that the quality of this content doesn’t deteriorate.
 This is precisely where MT enters the picture.

 How do our clients rate the quality of machine translation?
 Does it meet their quality requirements?